This post may contain affiliate links, please see the privacy policy for details.

 Substitutions and Variations

-It’s completely up to you which flavours to add to the smoothie.
-All kinds of superfood options, such as coconut chips, blue-green algae, Asian pigeonwings, blue bellvine, blue pea, butterfly pea, cordofan pea and Darwin pea are available from your local health food store or on Amazon.
-You can use any kind of milk (I love coconut milk in mine) and whichever fresh berries you prefer.
+Optional add-ins: All kinds of superfood options, such as coconut chips, blue-green algae, Asian pigeonwings, blue bellvine, blue pea, butterfly pea, cordofan pea, and Darwin pea are available from your local health food store or on Amazon.

-Store: This is a recipe that should be made just before serving, else the ingredients will separate and it won’t be anywhere near as pretty or as tasty.
+Store: This is a recipe that should be made just before serving, otherwise the ingredients will separate and it won’t be anywhere near as pretty or as tasty.

 Freeze: Not recommended.

 Blue and green spirulina do not taste the same.
-The mild flavour of blue spirulina is disguised by the fruit flavours.
-Do not use green spirulina because that really does have a strong fishy smell and taste.
+The mild flavour of blue spirulina is disguised by the fruit flavors.
+I really don’t recommend green spirulina for this recipe because it has a strong fishy smell and taste.

 Both are a thick consistency and usually fruit-based but a smoothie is a drink while a smoothie bowl has toppings such as whole fresh berries, banana slices, nuts, or whatever else, so it needs to be eaten with a spoon.